opendcs/opendcs/README.md

 ./opendcs-rest-api-jetty - contains build scripts for generating a standalone Jetty installer for the OPENDCS REST API
-./opendcs-web-client - contains source files for the OpenDCS Web Application Client ./opendcs-web-client-jetty - contains build scripts for generating a standalone Jetty installer for the web client
+./opendcs-web-client - contains source files for the OpenDCS Web Application Client ./opendcs-web-client-jetty - contains build scripts for generating a standalone Jetty installer for the web client ./opendcs-integration-test - contains scripts for running embedded tomcat to deploy the REST API and Web Client wars for testing.

 # Installation and Configuration